ix-ax/AXOpen/src/core/ctrl/README.md

 - `ThrowWhen(Error_Condition)` - terminates the execution of the command task and enters the `Error` state when the `Error_Condition` is `TRUE`.
 - `Abort()` - terminates the execution of the command task and enters the `Ready` state if the command task is in the `Busy` state, otherwise does nothing.

-To reset the command task from any state in any moment ther is following method:
+To reset the command task from any state in any moment there is following method:
 - `Restore()` acts as reset of the command (sets the state into `Ready` state from any state of the command task).

-Moreover, there are six more "event-like" methods that are called when a specific event occurs (see the chart below).
+Moreover, there are seven more "event-like" methods that are called when a specific event occurs (see the chart below).

 ```mermaid
 flowchart TD